What Are Thyroid Problems?

-- Toxic adenomas: Nodules develop in the thyroid gland and begin to secrete thyroid hormones, upsetting the body's chemical balance; some goiters may contain several of these nodules.
+Toxic adenomas: Nodules that form in the thyroid gland and upset the body’s chemical balance by making thyroid hormones.
+Some goiters may contain several of these nodules.

-- Subacute thyroiditis: Inflammation of the thyroid that causes the gland to "leak" excess hormones, resulting in temporary hyperthyroidism that generally lasts a few weeks but may persist for months.
+Subacute thyroiditis: Inflammation of the thyroid that causes the gland to "leak" excess hormones.
+This leads to temporary hyperthyroidism that generally lasts a few weeks but may persist for months.

-- Pituitary gland malfunctions or cancerous growths in the thyroid gland: Although rare, hyperthyroidism can also develop from these causes.
+Pituitary gland malfunctions or cancerous growths in the thyroid gland: In rare cases, these can cause hyperthyroidism.

 Hypothyroidism, by contrast, stems from an underproduction of thyroid hormones.
-Since your body's energy production requires certain amounts of thyroid hormones, a drop in hormone production leads to lower energy levels.
+Since your body needs certain amounts of thyroid hormones to make energy, a drop in hormone production leads to lower energy levels.
 Causes of hypothyroidism include:

-- Lithium: This drug has also been implicated as a cause of hypothyroidism.
+Lithium: This drug has also linked to hypothyroidism.

-Untreated for long periods of time, hypothyroidism can bring on a myxedema coma, a rare but potentially fatal condition that requires immediate hormone treatment.
+If hypothyroidism is left untreated, it can bring on myxedema coma. a rare but potentially fatal condition that requires hormone treatment right away.

 Hypothyroidism poses a special danger to newborns and infants.
-A lack of thyroid hormones in the system at an early age can lead to the development of cretinism (intellectual disability) and dwarfism (stunted growth).
-Most infants now have their thyroid levels checked routinely soon after birth.
-If they are hypothyroid, treatment begins immediately.
-In infants, as in adults, hypothyroidism can be due to these causes:
+A lack of thyroid hormones in the system at an early age can lead to the development of intellectual disability and dwarfism (stunted growth).
+Doctors now regularly check the thyroid levels of most babies soon after birth.
+If the levels are low, treatment starts right away.
+The causes of hypothyroidism in babies is the same as for adults:

 - A pituitary disorder